 Understanding ad position and Ad Rank

 Ad position is the order in which your ad shows up on a page.
 For example, an ad position of "1" means that your ad is the first ad on a page.
 In general, it's good to have your ad appear higher on a page because it's likely that more customers will see your ad.
-Ads can appear on the top of a search results page, on the side of the page, or on the bottom of the page.
+Ads can appear on the top or bottom of a search results page.

 How ad position is determined

 Ad position is determined by your Ad Rank in the auction.
 Your Ad Rank is a score that's based on your bid, the components of Quality Score (expected clickthrough rate, ad relevance, and landing page experience), and the expected impact of extensions and other ad formats.
 If you're using the cost-per-click bidding option, your bid is how much you're willing to pay for a single click on your ad.
 The quality components of Ad Rank are a measurement of the quality of your ad text and landing page in the context of what a user is searching for.

 Note that if you're using extensions such as sitelinks, the expected impact from those extensions is factored into your Ad Rank.